Materials: Memory foam

 As a 6, the Casper will be slightly on the firmer side of the firmness scale.
 While the Casper’s layers of medium-firm memory foam are preferable for side sleepers or back sleepers, there might not be enough support for those who sleep on their stomach.
 The Casper has zoned support that provides softer foam under your shoulders, an area that needs to be contoured around the curves to relieve pressure.
 The bed uses firmer foam under the hips and stomach for extra support, which can help keep the spine aligned properly and reduce back pain.

 Traditional memory foam mattresses were known for doing a great job at contouring and cradling a body at rest, but consistently left sleepers sweaty because of the heat-trapping nature of memory foam.
 Casper addresses the issue of heat retention by using perforated foam in its construction.
 That means the memory foam has many small holes across its entire surface through which air can flow and draw your body heat with it, preventing overheating.
 Though the cooling capabilities of the Casper may not be quite as far-reaching as an innerspring mattress, it still does a great job of heat distribution.
-Still, if you’re an exceptionally hot sleeper, a hybrid mattress could be a better fit for you.
+Still, if you’re an exceptionally hot sleeper, a hybrid mattress could be a better fit for you and may be on our best cooling mattress list.

 Cover: Casper’s cover isn’t designed with any over-the-top cooling capabilities, but according to the company, each cover is made with up to 57 recycled bottles.
 Still, all that recycled plastic can’t put a damper on this mattress’ super-soft cover.